keichi/binary-parser/README.md

 an object which can have the following keys:

-- `tag` - (Required) The value used to determine which parser to use from the `choices` Can be a string pointing to another field or a function.
+- `tag` - (Required) The value used to determine which parser to use from the `choices`.
+Can be a string pointing to another field or a function.
 - `choices` - (Required) An object which key is an integer and value is the parser which is executed when `tag` equals the key value.
 - `defaultChoice` - (Optional) In case if the tag value doesn't match any of